pgbross/vue-material-adapter/docs/getting-started.md

 #### Examples

-There are now examples of using `vue-material-adapter` both as a `basic-global` and a `basic-webpack` project [examples](https://github.com/pgbross/vue-material-adapter/tree/master/examples).
+There are now examples of using `vue-material-adapter` both as a `basic-vue-cli` and a `basic-webpack` project [examples](https://github.com/pgbross/vue-material-adapter/tree/master/examples).

 #### Playground